 Impossibly Cool Clothes: Subverted in Winner's mantle; it simultaneously marks him as somewhat unbalanced mentally, yet he draws enough admiration from looks alone that it gets viewed as part of his charm by his groupies.

 Karma Houdini: Glark and the other Brownlicks kidnapped Karin, and planned to rape and eventually murder her.
 They fail, but the worst punishment they receive is Elda Marker staying at their mansion for a few years as an uninvited and very unwelcome guest who allegedly beats them all black and blue as a regular thing.
+Also, the one who started the idea of raping Karin gets raped herself by Ren so this qualifies as a subversion.

 Laser-Guided Amnesia: Vampires wipe the memories of their victims to prevent panic, being caught, etc. Naturally, Karin does not have this power, and her family frequently has to do this for her so she can keep living her normal life.